Published online Jan 21, 2009. doi: 10.3748/WJG.15.328

 The prevalence of hyperthyroidism found in our study (43% vs 37% hypothyroidism) is unusual.
 Previous studies have reported more hypothyroidism (two out of the three cases) than hyperthyroidism (one out of the three cases) with the exception of Benelhadj et al and Hsieh et al. Hsieh et al explained this difference as being related to the population’s eating habits, yet our study population was not particularly exposed to an increased risk of dysthyroidism due to eating habits.
 Benelhadj et al did not explain this difference as only 6 patients developed thyroid dysfunction.
 The discrepancy may be partly explained by the findings of several other studies including silent thyroiditis developing into hypothyroidism or biphasic evolution whereas this disease usually begins with hyperthyroidism.
 Furthermore, in our series, hyperthyroidism cases included 30% (4/13) with Graves’ disease, which is in the same range as a previously published series.

 In accordance with the presence of at least one thyroid antibody, we classified thyroid disorder, as autoimmune and non-autoimmune, which seemed to be predictive of the evolution of dysthyroidism.
 In this study we should have based the autoimmune form on at least one positive thyroid antibody rather than consider each positive antibody separately.
-Three of the four cases of Graves’ disease developed following IFN? therapy and did not recover after the end of the antiviral therapy.
-This suggests that IFN? triggered the development of Graves’ disease in predisposed individuals.
+Three of the four cases of Graves’ disease developed following IFNα therapy and did not recover after the end of the antiviral therapy.
+This suggests that IFNα triggered the development of Graves’ disease in predisposed individuals.
 In silent thyroiditis, which is a non-autoimmune IFNα-induced thyroiditis, four patients recovered without the addition of specific treatment when interferon was discontinued and one recovered without discontinuing antiviral treatment.
 This suggests that the autoimmune mechanism is more deleterious in IFNα-induced thyroid disease.
 Among the eleven hypothyroidism patients, therapeutic normalisation was obtained in 3 (27%) within 10.67 ± 4.04 mo.
 Also, the patients who developed autoimmune forms of hypothyroidism, such as autoimmune hypothyroidism, did not recover after cessation of IFNα treatment and systematically needed T4 replacement during the follow-up.

 In the multivariate analysis, one factor was significantly correlated with the development of dysthyroidism during antiviral treatment: the stage of fibrosis below the F2 Metavir score.
-However, patients treated with IFN? had more severe fibrosis (82% of patients with a stage of fibrosis equal to or above F2).
+However, patients treated with IFNα had more severe fibrosis (82% of patients with a stage of fibrosis equal to or above F2).
 Perhaps this was correlated to the variability in the autoimmune response to hepatitis C virus infection, however, this predictive factor will require further study.
 Surprisingly, the presence of TPOAb before the introduction of antiviral treatment was not significant in the multivariate model whereas it was in the univariate analysis; this may have been due to the small number of patients with positive antibodies.
 Kabbaj et al, found three predictive factors for dysthyroidism in a univariate analysis: female gender, positive anti TPO antibodies before antiviral treatment and TSH before antiviral treatment (even if it was still in the normal ranges).
 We do not understand why the variable “stage of fibrosis under F2” is mentioned in the statistical analysis because only patients with fibrosis equal or more than F2 were treated.
 Kee et al, found that only female gender was predictive of dysthyroidism in a multivariate model.
 Thyroid microsomal antibody was found to be predictive of thyroid disease in a case-control study.
 There were no significant differences between thyroid dysfunction patients in the case-control study with respect to liver inflammation and fibrosis grade, however, the authors used the Knodell score which does not distinguish activity and fibrosis.

-Some practical guidelines may be drawn from this study: the TPOAb state should be determined in patients before introducing IFN? and a regular follow-up of TSH every two mo or less is needed in patients with a risk of dysthyroidism (low fibrosis, female gender, positive TPOAb).
-Finally, two distinct mechanisms are described in the development of thyroid disorder during IFN? therapy: autoimmune and non-autoimmune-induced thyroid dysfunction.
+Some practical guidelines may be drawn from this study: the TPOAb state should be determined in patients before introducing IFNα and a regular follow-up of TSH every two mo or less is needed in patients with a risk of dysthyroidism (low fibrosis, female gender, positive TPOAb).
+Finally, two distinct mechanisms are described in the development of thyroid disorder during IFNα therapy: autoimmune and non-autoimmune-induced thyroid dysfunction.
 With regard to our results, the autoimmune form seems to have more severe consequences and longer evolution, which indicates the importance of early detection, in order to adapt the follow-up of thyroid function and therapy without discontinuing the antiviral treatment, since the discontinuation of antiviral treatment seems to have no predictive value on the evolution of dysthyroidism.

 Alpha interferons and peg-interferons have successively become the reference treatment for chronic hepatitis C with or without ribavirin.
 They have both induced thyroid dysfunction in 3% to 15% of cases.
-Indeed, clinicians often reduce the dose or sometimes discontinue interferon-alpha (IFN?) in patients who develop thyroid dysfunction, thus possibly compromising the therapeutic response to this treatment.
+Indeed, clinicians often reduce the dose or sometimes discontinue interferon-alpha (IFNα) in patients who develop thyroid dysfunction, thus possibly compromising the therapeutic response to this treatment.
 In previous studies, the number of patients included was insufficient in certain cases, and other studies did not exclude patients with a past history of dysthyroidism.
 However, the long-term course and the risk factors for thyroid disorder are not well understood.

-Despite the role of IFN?, the pathogenesis of thyroid disease remains uncertain; also it seems to be related to an immunologic predisposition.
+Despite the role of IFNα, the pathogenesis of thyroid disease remains uncertain; also it seems to be related to an immunologic predisposition.
 Therefore, the authors tried to determine the risk factors which influence thyroid dysfunction.

-Two distinct mechanisms are described for the development of thyroid disorder during IFN? therapy: autoimmune and non-autoimmune- induced thyroid dysfunction.
+Two distinct mechanisms are described for the development of thyroid disorder during IFNα therapy: autoimmune and non-autoimmune- induced thyroid dysfunction.
 With regard to our results, the autoimmune form seems to have more severe consequences and longer evolution, which indicates the importance of early detection, in order to adapt the follow-up of thyroid function and therapy without discontinuing the antiviral treatment, since the discontinuation of antiviral treatment seems to have no predictive value on the evolution of dysthyroidism.
 Furthermore, the stage of fibrosis below the F2 Metavir score was significantly correlated with the development of dysthyroidism during antiviral treatment.
 We hypothesized that low fibrosis, associated with better HCV response, was also associated with autoimmune activation, including the development of anti-thyroid autoantibodies.

-Some practical guidelines may be drawn from this study: the TPOAb state in patients should be determined before introducing IFN? and a regular follow-up of TSH every two mo or less is needed in patients with a risk of dysthyroidism (low fibrosis, female gender, positive TPOAb).
+Some practical guidelines may be drawn from this study: the TPOAb state in patients should be determined before introducing IFNα and a regular follow-up of TSH every two mo or less is needed in patients with a risk of dysthyroidism (low fibrosis, female gender, positive TPOAb).